Alma Mater: Pfeiffer '01

 Alma Mater: Catawba '03

-Dorthell Little became an assistant coach with the Catawba women’s basketball program in 2003.
+Dorthell Little returns to the bench as an assistant coach with the Catawba College Women’s Basketball program in 2018-19.
+Little started coaching with the women’s basketball team in 2003 and has served an assistant for several seasons since.
 She is a 2003 graduate of Catawba, earning a bachelor of science degree in business.

 Little played three seasons with the Lady Indians after transferring from Armstrong Atlantic.
 She was a two-time All-South Atlantic Conference selection and earned all-region honors as a junior.
 Little ranks third all-time with 95 blocked shots and fourth with 223 steals.